Ebonsignori/obsidian-auto-journal/README.md

 ## Plugins that pair well for daily journaling

-- [Custom File Explorer sorting](https://github.com/SebastianMC/obsidian-custom-sort) Since the default names of each journal are the full names of the months e.g. January the following `sortspec` file will organize them in the correct order on your filesystem
+- [Custom File Explorer sorting](https://github.com/SebastianMC/obsidian-custom-sort) Since the default names of each journal are the full names of the months e.g. `January` the following `sortspec` file placed in the root folder of your journal will organize them in the correct order on your filesystem.
    <details>
    <summary>
    Click to see sortspec